 The following tables are intended to help you understand each Fund's financial performance, including each Predecessor Fund's financial performance.
 Certain information reflects financial results for a single Fund share or a single Predecessor Fund share, as applicable.
 The total return figures represent the percentage that an investor in each Fund and each Predecessor Fund would have earned (or lost) on an investment in the Fund and Predecessor Fund class, as applicable (assuming reinvestment of all dividends and distributions).
-The financial information for the fiscal year ended September 30, 2022, for the Funds have been derived from the financial statements audited by Tait, Weller & Baker LLP, an independent registered public accounting firm, whose report, along with each Fund's financial statements (consolidated financial statements, as applicable), is included in each Fund's annual report, which are available upon request (see back cover).
-The financial information for each of the AXS Chesapeake Strategy Fund, AXS Multi-Strategy Alternatives Fund, AXS Sustainable Income

-Fund, AXS Thomson Reuters Private Equity Return Tracker Fund, and AXS Thomson Reuters Venture Capital Return Tracker Fund for the fiscal year ended September 30, 2021, and prior, were audited by the applicable Predecessor Fund's independent registered public accounting firm.
+The financial information for the fiscal year ended September 30, 2023, for the Funds have been derived from the financial statements audited by Tait, Weller & Baker LLP, an independent registered public accounting firm, whose report, along with each Fund's financial statements (consolidated financial statements, as applicable), is included in each Fund's annual report, which are available upon request (see back cover).
+The financial information for the AXS Income Opportunities Fund for the fiscal years ended August 31, 2021, and prior, for the AXS Alternative Value Fund and the AXS Market Neutral Fund for the fiscal years ended December 31, 2022, and prior; as well as for each of the AXS Chesapeake Strategy Fund, AXS Multi-Strategy Alternatives Fund, AXS Sustainable Income Fund, and AXS FTSE Venture Capital Return Tracker Fund for the fiscal year ended September 30, 2021, and prior, were audited by the applicable Predecessor Fund's independent registered public accounting firm.

-AXS Adaptive Plus Fund
+AXS Adaptive Plus Fund Class I

-For the Period September 15, 2022 Through September 30, 2022 Net asset value, beginning of period \$ 10.00 Income from Investment Operations: Net investment income (loss) 1 2 Net realized and unrealized gain (loss) on purchased options contracts 0.31 Total from investment operations 0.31 Net asset value, end of period \$ 10.31 Total return 3 $3.10\%^4$ Ratios and Supplemental Data: Net assets, end of period (in thousands) \$11,993 Ratio of expenses to average net assets: Before fees waived and expenses absorbed 19.43% 5 After fees waived and expenses absorbed 1.99% 5 Ratio of net investment income (loss) to average net assets: Before fees waived and expenses absorbed $(17.50)\%^5$ After fees waived and expenses absorbed $(0.06)\%^5$ Portfolio turnover rate % 4
+Ye Sep Sep the Period tember 15, 2022 hrough tember 30, 2022 Net asset value, beginning of period \$ 10.31 \$ 10.00 Income from Investment Operations: Net investment income (loss) 0.16 2 Net realized and unrealized gain (loss) on investments and purchased options contracts (0.52) 0.31 Net increase from payment by affiliates (Note 3) 2 Total from investment operations (0.36) 0.31 Less Distributions: From net investment income (0.03) Total distributions (0.03) Net asset value, end of period \$ 9.92 \$ 10.31 Total return (3.51)% ) $3.10\%^{4}$ Ratios and Supplemental Data: Net assets, end of period (in thousands) \$ 31,383 \$ 11,993 Ratio of expenses to average net assets: Before fees waived and expenses absorbed/recovered 2.31% $19.43\%^{5}$ After fees waived and expenses absorbed/recovered 1.99% $1.99\%^{5}$ Ratio of net investment income (loss) to average net assets: Before fees waived and expenses absorbed/recovered 1.29% $(17.50)\%^5$ After fees waived and expenses absorbed/recovered 1.61% $(0.06)\%^5$ Portfolio turnover rate % %

-- Commencement of operations. - 1 Based on average shares outstanding for the period. - 2 Amount represents less than \$0.01 per share. - Total return would have been lower had fees not been waived or absorbed by the Advisor.
-These returns do not reflect the deduction of taxes that a shareholder would pay on the Fund distributions or redemption of Fund shares. - 4 Not annualized. - 5 Annualized.
+- \ Commencement of operations. - 1 Based on average shares outstanding for the period. - 2 Amount represents less than \$0.01 per share. - Total returns would have been higher/lower had expenses not been recovered/waived and absorbed by the Advisor.
+Returns shown do not reflect the deduction of taxes that a shareholder would pay on Fund distributions or the redemption of Fund shares. - 4 Not annualized. - 5 Annualized.